Board Governance Assessment

 page header image

-In a rapidly evolving business landscape, where regulatory requirements, stakeholder expectations, and organizational challenges are constantly changing, a regular self-assessment becomes essential for credit union boards to maintain their relevance and impact.
+In a rapidly evolving business landscape, where regulatory requirements, stakeholder expectations, and organizational challenges are constantly changing, a regular survey of directors is essential for credit union boards to maintain their relevance and impact.

-A board self-assessment empowers the board to evaluate its effectiveness, identify areas for improvement, and enhance overall governance and performance in the following areas:
+A board governance survey empowers the board to evaluate its effectiveness, identify areas for improvement, and enhance overall governance and performance in the following areas:

 • Board structure and composition